akvorado/akvorado/console/data/docs/02-configuration.md

 a limit for the topic).

 Currently, the orchestrator service won't update the replication factor.
-The configuration entries are kept in sync with the content of the configuration file.
+By default, the configuration entries are kept in sync with the content of the configuration file, except if you disable the `config-entries-strict-sync`, the existing non-listed overrides won't be removed from topic configuration entries.

 ### ClickHouse